microsoft/computervision-recipes/contrib/action_recognition/README.md

 +           While this work is ongoing, please visit both locations for implementations and documentation.
 ```

 This directory contains resources for building video-based action recognition systems.
-Our goal is to enable users to easily and quickly train highly accurate and fast models on their own custom datasets.

 Action recognition (also known as activity recognition) consists of classifying various actions from a sequence of frames: